 - We collect various categories of Personal Information by or in connection with the use of our websites described in Section 3 below.
-Our websites include our main website and certain pages hosted by third parties on our behalf, such as pages to apply for jobs at BrowserStack.
+Our websites include our main website, our visual testing service page and certain pages hosted by third parties on our behalf, such as pages to apply for jobs at BrowserStack.

 - Submitting a web form to communicate with us or apply for a job on website pages we our vendors host on our behalf.

 Our website and Services are intended for use by adults.
-We do not knowingly collect and Personal Information from users under 18 years of age.
+We do not knowingly collect any Personal Information from users under 18 years of age.

 Types of Information We Collect.